- Bath Financing

 Work with a professional

 First, look for a professional design consultant with experience.
 A professional designer can answer many of your questions upfront, offer ideas you may not have thought of, and help you find economical solutions.

 Look for a balance of design and functionality

 Ask yourself if your bathroom functions well with the way you live.
-Cabinets with your most frequently used items should be located and arranged most conveniently, with items you don’t use everyday stored out of the way.
+Cabinets with your most frequently used items should be located and arranged most conveniently, with items you don’t use every day stored out of the way.
 The design and style of your cabinetry should also fit your own personal taste.

 Know your style

 Identification of your own personal decorative style is key to selecting the right look for your cabinets.
-By doing a little bit of style research ahead of time, you insure a final design that fits with your personal tastes and preferences.
+By doing a little bit of style research ahead of time, you ensure a final design that fits with your personal tastes and preferences.